PART 4 IN THE SERIES “MEXICO’S STREET DOG HEROES”

 An Animal’s Soul

 In 2018, after ten years working towards a common goal, a small group of volunteers filed for legal status.
-The decision to officially comply with the state of Quintana Roo’s law that applies to animal protection and wellbeing was a sound one.
+The decision to officially comply with Quintana Roo state’s law that applies to animal protection and wellbeing was a sound one.
 That’s because Alma (Spanish for “soul”) Animal Tulum can now receive monetary donations to boost its support base.

 Maribel Cruz is one of the original rescuers who strive to improve the lives of sick, abused and homeless dogs and cats.
 “We do our best but wish we could do more.
 Either we don’t have the financial resources or we are unable to house them,” she says.
-The fact is that hardly any residents are able to take in these animals until they can go to a permanent home.
+The fact is that hardly any residents are able to foster these animals until they can go to permanent homes.

-As you’ll have noticed from previous articles in this series, educating the local community is an ongoing effort and very time-consuming.
-Nevertheless the tireless animal advocates of Tulum know that it is the only way to bring about change.
+As you’ll have noticed from previous articles in this series, educating the local community is an ongoing effort.
+Also, it is very time-consuming.
+Nevertheless, the tireless animal advocates of Tulum know that it is the only way to bring about change.
 Two of the important areas they deal with are curbing the birth rate and keeping the animals parasite-free.

-Working together with the local health department, AAT helped organize the first anti-parasite event ever to be held here.
+Working together with the local health department, AAT helped organize the first anti-parasite event ever held here.
 By providing antiparasitic medications for dogs and cats, their human caregivers can also stay healthy.
-And let me add, the veterinarians who donate their time to participate in such events are steadfast in their dedication to support animal welfare in Tulum.
+And, let’s remember the veterinarians who donate their time at these events to support animal welfare in Tulum.

-Although not directly involved in the organization, AAT volunteers always participate in municipal events to help control the canine and feline populations.
+Although not directly involved in organizing them, AAT volunteers always participate in municipal canine and feline spay/neuter events.
 Encouragingly, more and more families bring their pets for this no-charge service.
-And, furthermore, AAT also takes animals off the streets so they, too, can be sterilized.
+And, furthermore, AAT also takes animals off the streets so they can be sterilized, too.

 Social Media Works

-Having a social media presence is a vital part of rescue work.
+Nowadays, having a social media presence is a vital part of rescuing.
 Personally, I receive all AAT’s Facebook notifications.
 That way I am up-to-date on lost and found cases, veterinary interventions, adoption success stories, fundraisers and so on.
-This is hard work, too, but very necessary for any animal rescue organization to be successful.
+This is definitely hard work, but very necessary for any animal rescue organization to be successful.

 Raising Child Awareness

-AAT realizes the importance of reaching out to children to teach them compassion at an early age, and finds ways to engage.
+AAT realizes the importance of reaching out to children.
+They can teach them compassion from an early age, and find meaningful ways to engage with them.
 “During our anti-parasite campaign we had a drawing competition,” Cruz explained.
 “It’s a great way to reach future generations.
 They learn responsible behavior and kindness towards all animals.”